emtwo/emtwo.github.io/_posts/2016-07-20-activity-stream-engagement-metrics.markdown

 Then we'll define an engaged user as one that returns and interacts with Activty Stream at least once per week for at least the past 3 consecutive weeks.

-We'll then try to build a model that can predict an engaged user given their behaviour (the 45metrics).
+We'll then try to build a model that can predict an engaged user given their behaviour (the 5 metrics).

 Finally, we'll talk about what can be done with these results and what further exploration is left for the future.